Getting Started with OpenHands

 anddeploy_widgets

-Please break ./api/routes.js into separate files for each route
+Break ./api/routes.js into separate files for each route.

 Bug Fixes

-OpenHands can also help you track down and fix bugs in your code.
-But, as any developer knows, bug fixing can be extremely tricky, and often OpenHands will need more context.
-It helps if you've diagnosed the bug, but want OpenHands to figure out the logic.
+OpenHands can help track down and fix bugs, but bug fixing can be tricky and often requires more context.
+It’s helpful if you’ve already diagnosed the issue and just need OpenHands to handle the logic.

 /subscribe